gavinwbrown/coombemeadow/README.md

 Build

 The build utilises HTML5, plus CSS and JS from Bootstrap with additional custom code where needed.
 The site is fully commented and conforms to the latest standards in design.
+Not all images in the gallery are being displayed.
+This allows for some image swapping to freshen up the gallery if needed.

 Testing